yintrigue/portfolio-ds/README.md

 ### [Death-Zone Mountaineering](./py_himalayan_db)
 **Tech Stack:** Plotly, Seaborn, PyWaffle, GeoPy, Pandas, NumPy, Python
-*Death-Zone Mountaineering* is an analytics research the explores the expeditions to the 16 eight-thousander peaks with altitudes above 8,000m in the Himalayas mountain range.
-The research is primarily based on the *Himalayan Database*, covering all expeditions from 1905 through Spring 2019.
+*Death-Zone Mountaineering* is an analysis on expeditions to the 16 eight-thousander peaks (i.e. peaks with altitudes above 8,000m) in the Himalayas mountain range.
+The research is primarily based on the *Himalayan Database*, covering **over 100 years of expeditions** from 1905 through Spring 2019.

 ### [Snaky](./py_snaky)
 **Tech Stack:** PyGame, Python